bolt/docs/docs/content/taxonomies.md

 Both the grouping as well as the categories Taxonomies use a number of set options.
 You can set these possible options in your `taxonomy.yml`, after which the editor can select one or more of them when they are editing the content.
-Yaml allows us to specifiy these options in a few different ways, depening on your needs.
+Yaml allows us to specify these options in a few different ways, deepening on your needs.

 ### Simple sequence